 The IR-cut filter breaks easily by a light touch with a sharp metal object.
 Best to do this working in an open plastic container to catch the resulting very small pieces of broken .. glass?
 We can then clean it out with a wet paper towel or similar.

+Removing the IR-cut filter makes a big difference in camera behaviour.
 Interesting to see here that a dark red chair becomes one of the brightest objects in infra-red.

 A modest IR LED light source gives IR vision up to 8m